-Globetrotting friends, have you ever faced the problem of having a valid visa in a passport you need to renew?
-By the time your passport is out of visa pages or close to the expiration date, you may have collected quite a few visas.
+What happens when you need to renew your passport but you still have valid visas in your expired passport?
+Can you still travel with your old passport?
 When you have long-term visas to visit other countries, it seems like a shame to give them up when your passport is cancelled!

 The good news is that some of the valid visas in your old passport may still be of use.
 Read on to learn more about what happens to the valid visas in cancelled or expired passports!

 The General Rule About Valid Visas in Old Passports

 In general, when your passport expires or is cancelled, all the visas inside it are automatically cancelled as well.
 Unless you have specific confirmation that you can use a visa in an old passport, assume that any visas in your old passport are not valid for travel.
 Better to be safe than sorry!
 You don’t want to fly halfway around the world only to find out that your visa is no good.